 Exodus 24:3 “And Moses came and told the people all the words of the LORD, and all the judgments: and all the people answered with one [echad] voice, and said, All the words which the LORD hath said will we do.“

-The Hebrew word “yachid” however always means an absolute one.
+The Hebrew word “yachid” in contrast always means an absolute numeric one.
 An example:

 Genesis 22:2 “And he said, Take now thy son, thine only [yachid] son Isaac, whom thou lovest, and get thee into the land of Moriah; and offer him there for a burnt offering upon one of the mountains which I will tell thee of.”

 Note: Elohim is plural “gods” [source].
 The God (Yahweh) of the Bible is referred to in the plural Elohim thousands of times.
 The very first verse of the very first book of the Bible reads “In the beginning God [Elohim] created the heaven and the earth” (Genesis 1:1).
 The word God in Hebrew is plural but the word “created” treats it as singular.
 So there is singularity and plurality in the Godhead.

 Three Persons are identified as God in the scriptures: